 Looking for Signs of Drug Abuse

 Those who abuse drugs typically exhibit some common signs of the addiction.
-If you want to know how to help an addicted partner, you should look for these warning signs, according to the Mayo Clinic:
+If you want to know how to help an alcoholic, you should look for these warning signs, according to the Mayo Clinic:

 - Frequent use of the substance